Polis, Cyprus

 We asked people if there is a lot of crime.
 They answered:

 "Polis is generally considered a safe and peaceful town with a low crime rate.
 It is a small and tranquil place, known for its relaxed atmosphere and friendly locals.
 While no place is completely free of crime, serious incidents are relatively rare in Polis.
 The most common issues tend to be minor, such as petty theft or minor traffic violations.
-Visitors and residents are advised to take standard precautions, such as locking doors and not leaving valuables unattended, but overall, Polis is considered a safe destination," explained one expat living in Polis, Cyprus.
+Visitors and residents are advised to take standard precautions, such as locking doors and not leaving valuables unattended, but overall, Polis is considered a safe destination," remarked one expat who made the move to Polis.

 About the Author